nealsanche/google-play-publisher/initial/README.md

 ```

 You need to create a Google API Console project, create an oauth2 'Other' application and download
 the JSON file for it.
+Save that JSON file as `publisher.json` in the app directory.

 You need to link the Google API Console project to a Google Play publisher account.